 Google Ads (formerly known as AdWords) is an online advertising platform for HVAC companies and other businesses to promote their services through ads on Google Search, YouTube, and other web entities within Google’s Display Network.

 Google AdWords Rebrand

 Google Ads (formerly Google AdWords and Google AdWords Express) is an online advertising solution that businesses use to promote their products and services on Google Search, YouTube, and other sites across the web.

 But the rebrand didn’t change how effective these ads can be.
 Google ads are still ridiculously effective, and the numbers don’t lie.
-Google Ads is one of the few advertising platforms that have reported net earnings every year for the past 19 years.
+Google Ads is one of the few advertising platforms that have reported net earnings yearly for the past 19 years.

-If you are interested in PPC (Pay Per Click) services and Google Ads for HVAC, we can guide you through the process on a one-on-one basis.
+If you are interested in PPC (Pay Per Click) services and Google Ads for HVAC, we can guide you through the process one-on-one.
 Contact us here at HVAC SEO Webmasters for a full rundown on Google Ads for HVAC and professional assistance.

 For now, please read our guide on Google Ads for HVAC.